-- 1. Favorite Group You can configure your favorite group including add one new device, modify or delete one current device, sort current devices and diagnose connection to one device. - 2.
-Refresh COM and LAN node ADAM.NET utility will refresh the serial and LAN network connection situation. - Add COM Port Tree Nodes This option is used to add serial COM ports in ADAM.NET Utility.
+- 1. Favorite Group You can configure your favorite group including add one new device, modify or delete one current device, sort current devices and diagnose connection to one device. - Refresh Serial and Ethernet ADAM.NET utility will refresh the serial and LAN network connection situation. - Add COM Ports This option is used to add serial COM ports in ADAM.NET Utility.
 You won't need to use this option for ADAM-6000 modules. - 4.
-Show TreeView Check this option to display the Module Tree Display area.
+Show TreeView Check this option to display the Module Tree Display area. - 5.
+Allow Calibration Allow Module to execute calibration.